edoardottt/favirecon/README.md

 </p>

 > **Note**
 > This tool relies heavily on its favicon hash database.
-If you think you have a new favicon hash that is worth adding or you think there is a bug in the service detection please open an issue.
+If you think you have a new favicon hash that's worth adding or you think there is a wrong hash-service association please open an issue.

 Install 📡
 ----------